 Jotform is a PCI DSS compliant service.
 We have a PCI Service Provider Level 1 certificate.
 We’d be happy to provide our certificate to any users who would need it for their payment gateway.
 Just contact our support team.

-- Search and select the payment gateway.
+- Search and choose a payment gateway.

 Here’s the list of supported payment gateways: